 The sultans lived at the Topkapi Palace for about 350 years, but the royal treasures remained there once the royal family had moved on.
 It’s an expansive building that includes four courts, a treasury and a harem complex spread across six floors.

 Now a museum, the palace is part of UNESCO’s Historic Areas of Istanbul and is well worth visiting on any trip to the city.
 Situated in the historic Sultanahmet district, Topkapi is easily accessible regardless of where you stay in Istanbul, either by walking or via the metro.

 You can explore the museum yourself or opt for a tour to learn more about its history.
-Topkapi Palace tickets cost 100 Turkish Lira and there is an additional cost to visit the harem.
-The museum is also closed on Tuesdays.
+There is an additional cost to visit the harem.
+The museum is closed on Tuesdays.

 Visiting Europe’s palaces is to step back in time.
 These grand residences represent gateways into the past, their magnificent ballrooms and royal staterooms telling stories of former glories.

-Most people will know the famous European palaces; Versailles, Buckingham Palace, Alhambra, for example.
+Most people will know the famous European palaces; Versailles, Buckingham Palace and the Alhambra, for example.
 However, as this article has demonstrated, there are many other, lesser-known ones that beg to be explored.